Removable edges in cubic matching covered graphs: Abstract

 \section{Abstract}

 { An edge $e$ in a matching covered graph $G$ is {\em removable} if $G-e$ is matching covered, which was introduced by Lov\'asz and Plummer in connection with ear decompositions of matching covered graphs.
 A {\it brick}} is a non-bipartite matching covered graph without non-trivial tight cuts.~The importance of bricks stems from the fact that they are building blocks of matching covered graphs.
-Carvalho et al. [Ear decompositions of matching covered graphs, {\em Combinatorica}, 19(2):151-174, 1999] showed that each brick other than $K_4$ and $\overline{C_6}$ has $\Delta-2$ removable edges, where $\Delta$ is the maximum degree of $G$.
-We show that every cubic brick $G$ other than $K_4$, $\overline{C_6}$ and a particular graph of order 8 has a matching of size at least $|V(G)|/7$, each edge of which is removable in $G$.
-Moreover, if $G$ is a 3-edge-connected near-bipartite cubic graph, then $G$ has a matching of size at least $|V(G)|/2-3$, each edge of which is removable in $G$.
-The lower bounds for the two sizes of matchings are sharp. \\ { {\it Keywords: }\ {cubic graph; matching covered graph; perfect matching; removable edge}}
+Improving Lov\'asz's result, Carvalho et al. [Ear decompositions of matching covered graphs, {\em Combinatorica}, 19(2):151-174, 1999] showed that each brick other than $K_4$ and $\overline{C_6}$ has $\Delta-2$ removable edges, where $\Delta$ is the maximum degree of $G$.
+In this paper, we show that every cubic brick $G$ other than $K_4$ and $\overline{C_6}$ has a matching of size at least $|V(G)|/8$, each edge of which is removable in $G$. \\ { {\it Keywords: }\ {cubic graph; matching covered graph; perfect matching; removable edge}}

 0.2in \baselineskip 0.1in